NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 : An entity that generates and is responsible for the contents of the catalog zone.

 Catalog consumer
-: A DNS server that configures itself according to the contents of the catalog zone.
+: An entity that extracts information from the catalog zone (such as a DNS server that configures itself according to the catalog zone's contents).

 Member node
 : The DNS name of the DNS subtree representing a given member zone (two levels below `$CATZ`).